Y-Shcheholskyy/graalpy.github.io/docs/examples/Currency_Exchange.md

 # Python Requests and BeautifulSoup Modules Application

 This example provides a demonstration of using the Python [Requests](https://pypi.org/project/requests/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) packages to scrape a web page.
-It shows how to create a standalone executable from this application using GraalPy and GraalVM Native Image.
+The demo shows how to create a standalone executable from this application using GraalPy.
+GraalPy comes with a module that can create Python single-file native binaries for Linux, Windows, and macOS.

-1. [Install GraalPy](https://y-shcheholskyy.github.io/graalpy.github.io/getting-started/) in the **native** configuration.
-Consider Oracle GraalPy for the best experience.
+1. [Install GraalPy](https://y-shcheholskyy.github.io/graalpy.github.io/getting-started/) in the **native** configuration (default).
 Then [create a Virtual Environment](https://y-shcheholskyy.github.io/graalpy.github.io/guides/#creating-a-virtual-environment) and activate it.

     >Consider **Oracle GraalPy** for the best experience.
 It is licensed under the [GraalVM Free Terms and Conditions (GFTC)](https://www.oracle.com/downloads/licenses/graal-free-license.html) license, which permits use by any user including commercial and production use.